jeffrey-xiao/jeffrey-xiao.github.io/static/posts/2016-02-17-CCC-2016-Analysis/index.md

 second fastest from Dmojistan with the second fastest from Pegland, and so on.
 If you want the maximum total speed, always pair the slowest from Dmojistan with the fastest from Pegland, the second slowest from Dmojistan with the second fastest from Pegland, and so on.
-It can be mathetmatically proven that this will always yield the maximum/minimum total speed.
+It can be mathematically proven that this will always yield the maximum/minimum total speed.

 Time complexity: $O(N\ log\ N)$